 - Poor technique with instruments such as forceps and vacuums

-If you believe a doctor or other medical care provider acted carelessly or recklessly and caused your child’s birth injury, let us evaluate your situation.
+If you believe a doctor or other medical care provider acted carelessly or recklessly and caused your child’s birth injury, let our Wilkes-Barre injury attorneys evaluate your situation.
 Our consultations are always free, and you pay no fees until we recover compensation for your family.

-Recovering Compensation in a Wilkes-Barre Birth Injury Case
+Why a Wilkes-Barre Birth Injury Lawyer is Needed For Your Case

-Once we take your case, we will investigate every aspect of your child’s birth, including requesting medical records and talking to experts in the field.
+Once our Wilkes-Barre birth injury lawyer takes your case, we will investigate every aspect of your child’s birth injuries, including requesting medical records and talking to experts in the field.
 This is key to determining whether medical malpractice occurred and exactly how the doctor veered away from providing the accepted standard of care.

 We must also present a certificate of merit to support our case within 60 days of filing your malpractice claim.
 This certificate, signed by a doctor, states that we have a valid medical negligence claim.